 Over the last 20 years, Community Supported Agriculture (CSA) has become a popular way for consumers to buy seasonal food directly from local farms.
 With the same buy-direct, buy-local spirit in mind, mnartists.org and Springboard for the Arts created a similar way to support local art, artists, and collectors.

-The 2024 Edition of Community Supported Art presale is happening now.
-Now in its 7th year, the 2024 edition will feature three boxes of artwork, each one curated by our partner organizations and featuring handcrafted artwork by local makers.
+Shares of the 2024 Edition of Community Supported Art are on sale now.
+Returning for a 7th year, the 2024 edition will feature three boxes of artwork, each one curated by our partner organizations and featuring handcrafted artwork by local makers.
 Boxes of artwork and creative goods will be delivered in February, March and April.
-Shares will go on general sale on November 27 for a price of $300.
-All presales will receive a bonus gift in December.

 FAQ